ECronin1973/programming-for-data-analytics/project/README.md

 ---

 📑 **Overall Takeaway:**
 Weather‑only modelling sets a clear upper bound on predictive accuracy.
+Humidity and visibility emerge as the strongest correlates, while modelling feature importance highlights temperature and humidity as dominant drivers.
+Departures are less weather‑sensitive, and flooring reduced temporal granularity, further constraining results.
+The addition of a **database analysis layer** ensured reproducibility, efficient querying, and transparent schema enforcement, strengthening the project’s credibility.

-Visibility and humidity dominate delay variance, departures are less weather‑sensitive, and flooring reduced temporal granularity, further constraining results.
-Despite these limitations, the project delivered a **transparent, reproducible foundation** that met all assessment requirements: structured acquisition, cleaning, schema enforcement, exploratory analysis, correlation, modelling, and benchmarking.
+Despite these limitations, the project delivered a **transparent, reproducible foundation** that met all assessment requirements: structured acquisition, cleaning, schema enforcement, database integration, exploratory analysis, correlation, modelling, and benchmarking.
 This conclusion demonstrates that the project satisfied the **40% code, 40% documentation, 10% research, and 10% consistency criteria**, while also providing a roadmap for future enhancements.

 ---